Argentine Tango Posture

 Hands in middle of the two bodies, about shoulder level.

-Lady feels very up and rib cage lifted.
-Left side is connected with Man's R side, lifted, not pushing.
+Lady's left side is connected with Man's R side, lifted, not pushing.
 Shoulder pulled back (open shoulder blade), do not put a lot of weight on Man.

 Man feels his chest goes under a bit and then lift up.